OxfordSemantic/AdvancedWorkshop/3_5-ComplexRecursion/3_5-ComplexRecursion.md

         <https://rdfox.com/example#hasCost>[?compound, ?totalCost] :- AGGREGATE(<https://rdfox.com/example#contains>[?compound, ?thing], <https://rdfox.com/example#hasCost>[?thing, ?cost] ON ?compound BIND SUM(?cost) AS ?totalCost) .
     ========================================================================================================================

-## Solving the Bill of Materials
+## 🔥 &nbsp; Solving the Bill of Materials

 To get around this, we must perform the aggregates in a deterministic, stratified way - we must state the order in which it will occur.

 One way to do this is to create an order for the parts and components, and use `BIND` to sum the running total from one part to the next.
 This way no recursive rules incorporate an aggregate.

-## Ordering entities for an arbitrary compound node
+## 🔬 &nbsp; Ordering entities for an arbitrary compound node

 To order arbitrary nodes, we first have to find each node's relative position to one another (whether it is before or after), then give them a specific position within the list by putting node next to one another where there is no other node in between: